MCP, CLI, and Agent Skills: A Research View on Tool Use for LLM Agents

 statusfor current statelistfor inventorycreatefor provisioningdeletefor destructive operations--jsonfor structured output--helpfor on-demand discovery

-- inspect before mutating
+- inspect before you mutate

-- prefer dry-run modes where available
+- prefer dry-run modes where they exist

-- ask before destructive operations
+- ask before destroying anything

 - retry only on specific transient failures